 (c) The owner or operator must comply with the testing requirements specified in section (1) of this rule.

 (3) Conduct of performance tests.
-Performance tests must be conducted under such conditions as the Department specifies to the owner or operator based on representative performance (i.e., performance based on normal operating conditions) of the affected source.
-Upon request, the owner or operator must make available to the Department such records as may be necessary to determine the conditions of performance tests.
+Performance tests must be conducted under such conditions as DEQ specifies to the owner or operator based on representative performance (i.e., performance based on normal operating conditions) of the affected source.
+Upon request, the owner or operator must make available to DEQ such records as may be necessary to determine the conditions of performance tests.

+(4) Owners and operators of gasoline cargo tanks subject to the provisions of Table 3 to this division must conduct annual certification testing according to the vapor tightness testing requirements found in 40 CFR 63.11092(f).

 NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040.